 This is one is called Earth’s Best Organic Formula.
 It is said to be closest to breastmilk and is certified organic by the USDA!

-If it had gotten to a really serious point where I just couldn’t take it, I would have.
-A healthy and happy mother is much more important than forcing breastfeeding if it just wasn’t working.
+A healthy and happy mother is much more important than forcing breastfeeding if it just isn’t working.

 I was determined to push through because it was still a priority of mine, and I’m so proud of both my son and I for doing so.

 For those who are struggling but want to keep going, make little goals and celebrate like crazy when you meet them.
 Take a breastfeeding class if you can, ask other moms about their experiences.
 Be as prepared as you can, but know that your experience is special and unique.

 To those who made it a week, a month, 6 months, 2 years… to those who just weren’t able to no matter how hard they tried, and to those who just didn’t want to, be proud in your journey.